 - A thorough check of the building and kitchen has been undertaken and the Food Standards Agency pre-opening checklist has been completed.

 - The Galley reported its intentions to resume bar activities with the local authority as required.

 - All staff and guests must adhere to the social distancing rules implemented in CA House.
 Further details can be found on the Covid-19 Implementation Programme: CA House page.

-- CA staff, tenants and visitors must wear non-medical facemasks in communal areas.
-For further guidance on the use of facemasks please see details on the UK Government website: Face coverings at work.
+- The Galley will open for outside table service only from 12th April and inside from 17th May.
+During these times, all staff, tenants and visitors must wear non-medical facemasks in communal areas.
+For further guidance on the use of facemasks, please see Face coverings at work

 - Any visitors who attend CA House without suitable face coverings may ask for a disposable mask, available from the bar.

 - Guests and staff are asked to wash their hands for 20 seconds or use the hand sanitiser provided upon entry to the building.
 Members, staff and visitors are also asked to wash/sanitise their hands after coming into contact with any common touch points, such as door handles, bannisters etc.

 - Any guests or staff showing symptoms of COVID-19 must not enter the premises.
 If any guests or staff suspect that they have contracted COVID-19, this should be reported to a member of staff on 020 7537 2828 or firstname.lastname@example.org.
 A full list of symptoms is available on the WHO website.

 - In the event that any member of staff shows symptoms of COVID-19, self-isolation must be imposed, and a test taken immediately after consultation with a medical professional via 111.
 Positive tests will result in the building being closed for deep cleaning.
 Any other illnesses will require the member of staff to recover at home until they are fit to return to work.